-“I’ve been in a relationship for over five years,” says J. on When Your Partner is Depressed.
+“I’ve been in a relationship for over five years,” says J. on 5 Ways to Help Your Boyfriend Deal With Depression.
 “Until about four years ago things were great, my boyfriend was affectionate, complimentary, romantic, everything a woman could wish for.
 He lost his mom about four years ago, which was truly sad, but he seemed to cope.
 It wasn’t until the end of last year that he changed significantly, he became snappy and there was no intimacy in our relationship.
-Then he totally snapped and said he was fed up with things and didn’t know what he wanted.
-I told him until he sorted himself out and saw a doctor not to come back, which totally broke me as I love him deeply.
-Now we know he is depressed, he goes to cognitive therapy once a week.
+Then he totally snapped and said he was fed up and didn’t know what he wanted.
+I told him that we should break up until he sorted himself out and saw a doctor, which broke my heart.
+But I don’t know how to keep our relationship strong through his illness, I don’t know how to help him.
+Now that we know he is depressed, he goes to cognitive therapy once a week.
 After seven months on feels no change, and won’t take medication.
 He also has a lot of financial issues and work stress due to self-employment.
 He shows no love towards me anymore, although I continue to let him know how much I love him.”

 Here’s the rest of J’s comment:

-Get as emotionally and physically strong as possible
+3. Get and stay emotionally and spiritually strong

 If you’re stressed, scared, worried, angry, or depressed about your relationship, then you won’t help it.
 You need to focus on getting strong and healthy.
-One of the best ways to help your partner survive a serious illness – and to help your love relationship survive – is to take care of yourself.
-The happier and healthier you are, the more you have to offer your partner.
+One of the best ways to keep your relationship strong through illness – and to take care of your boyfriend or husband – is to take care of yourself.
+The happier and healthier you are, the more you can support your partner.

 Getting emotionally strong may involve talking to a counselor about your role in the relationship.
 There is such a thing as enabling an illness, which involves prolonging and even making it worse.
 A counselor can help you sort out if you and your partner are in a healthy love relationship.
 A serious illness is tough to survive no matter how healthy your love is — but if your love isn’t healthy, then you’re in for a long, unhappy haul.

 Go to support groups for family members, read books about the illness, talk to your partner’s doctor if possible, and get information from reputable health websites.
-If you visit blogs written by people with the illness, remember that you’re reading one person’s perspective.
-Try to distinguish between reputable health websites and personal blogs.
+Read books about your boyfriend or husband’s illness, and talk to him about what you’re learning.
+The more you know about your partner’s illness, the better you can support him.
+If you visit blogs written by people diagnosed with the same illness, remember that you’re reading one person’s perspective.
+Learn how to distinguish between reputable health websites and personal blogs.